 This article was written as a way to help you save time & money on your recruiting process by using online advertising best practices to find your next hire.
 Enjoy!

-#1: Building a Talent Funnel Through Broad Audience Targeting
+Step 1: Building a Talent Funnel Through Broad Audience Targeting

 The marketing funnel model is understood by most in the digital advertising space.
 Your goal is to send unique messages that meet your target audience where they’re at in the sales cycle.
 Over time, you’ll hope to move them to the bottom of the funnel where they actually become a customer.